theolivenbaum/resin/README.md

 Apart from offering fast lookups Resin also scores documents based on their relevance.
 Relevance in turn is based on the distance from a document and a query in [vector space](https://en.wikipedia.org/wiki/Vector_space_model).

 ## Upcoming feature to supports any scoring scheme
 To support the default tf-idf scoring scheme Resin stores term counts.
-Resin is built to support any scoring scheme and will with the introduction of DocumentPosting<T> support any vector-based scoring scheme.
+Resin is built to support any vector-based scoring scheme and with the introduction of a generic verion of DocumentPosting where T is "type of data" (any object) testing and implementing new scoring formulas will be straightformard.

 ## Supported .net version
 Resin is built for dotnet Core 1.1.

 ## Download
-Latest release is [here](https://github.com/kreeben/resin/releases/latest) but I suggest you clone the source or [download the latest source as a zip file](https://github.com/kreeben/resin/archive/master.zip), build and run.
+Clone the source or [download the latest source as a zip file](https://github.com/kreeben/resin/archive/master.zip), build and run the CLI or look at the code in the CLI Program.cs to see how querying and writing was implemented..

 ## Help out?
 Definitely start [here](https://github.com/kreeben/resin/issues).